How to Start a Memorial Fund

 2. Help a grieving family in their time of mourning

 Many memorial fundraisers work to raise money to fund research and help others struggling with the same condition.
 Maddie set up the Carroll Freeman Memorial Foundation after her father died by suicide after struggling with depression and alcoholism.
-To bring awareness to gaps in mental health care in this country, and to give support to people like her father, Maddie raised more than $8,000 to help someone in need get treatment.
+To bring awareness to gaps in mental health care in the United States, and to give support to people struggling with their own mental health, Maddie raised more than $8,700 through GoFundMe.

 4. Create a scholarship fund

-Scholarship funds can honor the passions of the deceased, ensuring that students in need can carry on their educational legacies.
-In honor of Harvard student Courtney S. Blair, her family started a scholarship fund that will award three annual $1,000 post-secondary scholarships for high school graduates of the Gwinnett County public schools.
-For advice on starting a scholarship fund, see: How To Start a Scholarship Fund to Honor a Loved One.
+Scholarship funds help keep a loved one’s legacy alive while working to improve the lives of students.
+In honor of Harvard student Courtney Blair, her family started a scholarship fund that will award three annual $1,000 post-secondary scholarships for high school graduates of the Gwinnett County public schools.

 5. Support a loved one’s favorite cause

-Use a memorial fund to raise funds for the cause your loved one cared about most.
-If she or he was a champion of the environment, for example, think about establishing a memorial fund that provides resources to organizations that protect the planet, fight global warming, or preserve endangered species.
+Many people create a memorial fund to support a cause their loved one cared about most.
+If she or he was a champion of the environment, for example, think about establishing a memorial fund that raises money for environmental charities that protect the planet.
 If he or she was a science teacher, you could start a memorial fund that supports scientific education for young, children, or offers science internships for first-generation college students.
-There are as many possibilities as there are causes.

 6. Create a lasting tribute piece

-Lessen the burden: start a campaign for someone you know
+Lessen the burden: Start a fundraiser for someone you know

-- Ask them what they need most, then provide donors with a list on the campaign page.
-If they simply need money to cover general funeral expenses, then be sure to let donors know that as well.
+- Ask them what they need most, then provide donors with a list on the fundraiser page.

-- Be sure to include your connection to the beneficiary of the campaign, and how you plan to get the funds to them—that way, your campaign is completely transparent.
+- Be sure to include your connection to the beneficiary of the fundraiser, and how you plan on getting the funds to them.
+It’s important to be completely transparent on your fundraising page.